 How Does a Furnace Work?

-The hot air is released into the room through registers or vents in the floor, walls, or ceiling.
-Furnaces can operate on electricity, natural gas, propane, or oil.
+A furnace operates by heating air, which is then distributed through your home’s duct system.
+The hot air releases through registers in the floor, walls, or ceiling.
+Furnaces can run on electricity, natural gas, propane, or oil.

 How Does a Boiler Work?

 There are two main types of boilers: steam and hot water.
 Steam boilers heat water to create steam, which circulates through pipes to steam radiators.
 Hot water boilers depend on pumps to distribute heat through baseboard radiators or radiant flooring systems.

 Boilers can operate on various energy sources, such as natural gas, oil, electricity, or wood.
 Due to the higher operating temperature, a steam boiler is generally less efficient compared to a hot water boiler.
 Properly sizing a boiler to your home ensures that water is maintained at a constant boil to maximize its efficiency by eliminating the need for cycling on and off to generate heat.

 Boilers have much to offer in the way of home heating.
 Here are some advantages for homeowners to keep in mind.

 Unlike furnaces, which can have fluctuations in temperature, boilers offer reliable and steady heat distribution throughout the home.
 Moreover, they allow for a zone system so you can control where the heat is directed.

 Since boilers heat water rather than blowing air, they operate much more quietly than furnaces.